Germany set to pass lockdown decisions back to states | DW | 06.05.2020

 Several states in Germany already started issuing their own individual plans for relaxing measures this week, including reopening restaurants and hotels throughout May — although the timetables differ.

-Although the ban on large public events will remain in place, soccer fans can look forward to watching Bundesliga matches at home again soon
+Although the ban on large public events will remain in place, soccer fans may be able look forward to watching Bundesliga matches at home again soon.

-Bundesliga games will be allowed to take place starting on May 15 or May 21, although fans will not be allowed in stadiums.
+Bundesliga games are expected to be allowed to take place starting on May 15 or May 21, although fans will not be allowed in stadiums.
 Games are also only allowed to take place if players undergo a 14-day quarantine period prior to the resumption of the season.

-The German Football League previously said it wants to restart matches in mid-May, but had been waiting on the green light from the German government.
+The German Football League (DFL) previously said it wanted to restart matches in mid-May, and had set forward a series of measures intended to limit any risks, but it can't proceed without the green light from the government.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.